galpt/adguard-userscripts/artificial-intelligence/browsing-agent/README.md

 4. **No Intermediaries**: No third-party services or proxy servers involved

 ### Privacy Features
-- **Local Storage Only**: API keys and settings stored only in your browser
+- **Local Storage Only**: API keys, settings, and conversation history stored only in your browser
 - **No Data Collection**: Zero telemetry or usage tracking
 - **Secure Transport**: All API calls use HTTPS encryption
-- **User Control**: You can clear settings and data at any time
+- **User Control**: You can clear settings, history, and data at any time
+- **Conversation Privacy**: Your conversation history never leaves your browser

 ## 🎨 Design Philosophy